 Tips for Avoiding Malware in the Future

 With a little bit of knowledge and a lot of common sense, malware can be surprisingly easy to prevent.
-Check out our best tips for avoiding malware, our exploration of sites most likely to infect you with malware, our guide to spotting fake virus and malware warnings, and our explanation of how malware gets on your phone.
+Check out our best tips for avoiding malware, our exploration of sites most likely to infect you with malware, and our guide to spotting fake virus and malware warnings.

-To protect yourself from future infections, use one of these antivirus programs.
+To protect yourself from future malware infections, use one of these antivirus programs.